Available 24/7 - Call Now: (877) 448-3381

 California DUI Laws – DUI Penalties in California

-Find Out If Your DUI Can Be Dismissed In Court and Stop License Suspension
+Get Your DUI Dismissed and Stop License Suspension

 If you are arrested for a DUI in California, get ready to call your lawyer and break out the checkbook.
 This state boasts some of the heaviest fines and penalties in the country for anyone convicted of a DUI.